 Here's a quick code snippet to generate a codon table in Python.
-The 'table' is actually a dictionary that takes a three-letter, lowercase codon as a key, and returns a single uppercase letter corresponding to the encoded amino acid (or '*' if it's a stop codon).
+The 'table' is actually a dictionary that maps a three-letter, lowercase codon to a single uppercase letter corresponding to the encoded amino acid (or '*' if it's a stop codon).

 It's now quite easy to make a function to translate a gene into an amino acid sequence.